jamesw-xml/ProductDashboard/README.md

 In the root folder, there is a docker compose file and a .env file which provides variables for the database, frontend and backend.
 Adjust this .env file to your needs.

+Do not commit this env file, it is to be removed for any production releases.

 From the terminal run:

 ```bash